 RELATED: St. Patrick's Day Parades and Celebrations for NJ Families

 Fill a basket with colored eggs at the annual Linderwood Park Easter Egg Hunt.

 Kids of all ages can search for eggs and take home candy, courtesy of the Morristown Recreation Department.
 Eggs will be hidden outside, but the event will be moved to Morristown High School in the event of bad weather.
 There will also be face painting, balloon animals, and a visit from the Easter Bunny.
 FREE

 Easter Sunday Family Skate and Egg Hunt – Camden

 Bring your camera to snap a selfie with the Bunny at this event, held at Millennium Skate World.

 Diggerland USA – West Berlin

-Included with admission on April 16 is a massive hunt with 2,000 eggs.
-One hundred lucky hunters will find golden eggs with prizes worth $10–$60.
+Included with admission on April 1 is a massive hunt with 4,000 eggs.
+Every egg has a prize, but 20 lucky hunters will find golden eggs with grand prizes.
 The hunt (divided into two age groups) is intended for ages 12 and under.

 Top photo: Alan Augustine Village Green in Scotch Plains.
 Photos courtesy of the organizers.

 Originally published 2012; updated for 2018.